-- The discharge capacity of the valve should be greater than or equal to the maximum pressure rating of the space heating system in the boiler. - The maximum Btu/h rating of the pressure relief valve should be greater than or equal to the maximum input Btu/h rating of the boiler. - If the pressure relief valve operates, discharging domestic hot water, domestic hot water may scatter or splash onto other equipment around.
-Connect the pressure relief valve to the outlet pipe. - When installing the discharge piping line, do not install a coupling whose internal diameter decreases or has other restrictions.
+- The discharge capacity of the valve should be greater than or equal to the maximum pressure rating of the space heating system in the boiler. - The maximum Btu/h rating of the pressure relief valve should be greater than or equal to the maximum input Btu/h rating of the boiler. - Direct the discharge piping of the pressure relief valve so that hot water does not splash on the operator or equipment. - When installing the discharge piping line, do not install a coupling whose internal diameter decreases or has other restrictions.